klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 After the call to `unserialize`, a magic method may be called on the deserialized object, which can potentially lead to an RCE.

-To see how the process works, let's analyse the following example:
+It is possible to see how the process works analysing the following example:

 ```php
 <?php